 Your preLight should aim to include i) a brief introduction to the topic, ii) a summary of the findings in the preprint, iii) your personal opinion on why the work is interesting/how it moves the field forward, and iv) questions you would like to ask the authors about their work.

-We issue a call for preLighters in the spring of each year, but we are also happy to review applications on a rolling basis, so please email preLights (firstname.lastname@example.org) if you are interested in joining the team.
+We review applications on a rolling basis, so please email preLights (firstname.lastname@example.org) if you are interested in joining the team.

 preLights is a brilliant way of gaining science writing and editing experience.
 You will be able to provide and receive feedback on preLights posts and expand your portfolio outside of traditional science manuscript writing.
 The preLights community is also a friendly environment for early-career researchers to engage in discussion with their peers and grow their professional network.